 Fifth place: Western Harnett High School, Lillington

 Both Cary High School and Smithfield Selma High School advance to the prestigious National ProStart Invitational in Washington D.C. taking place May 8-10, 2019.
-The two teams will attend a preparation boot camp in April.
+Wake Technical Community College hosted a boot camp for both teams on March 23rd in preparation for the 2019 National ProStart Invitational.

 A look back: 2018 NCPI Culinary Winners